 “The NHS belongs to the people and getting involved in the governance of the trust makes this principle tangible.”

-Nominations for the Oxford Health NHS Foundation Trust Council of Governors elections are now open
+Nominations for the Oxford Health NHS Foundation Trust Council of Governors are now closed.

 Who will you nominate?

-We are inviting nominations from patients, carers, staff and members of the public.
+We invited nominations from patients, carers, staff and members of the public.
 Governors represent the members of their community and can directly influence the strategic direction of the trust and NHS care in their community.